tvuo0007/monify/README.md

 - ✅ **Security First**: Industry-standard authentication and authorization
 - ✅ **Configuration Management**: Externalized configuration properties

-## 📈 Future Enhancements
+## Future Enhancements

 - Managing expenses and incomes with AI
 - Multi-currency support
 - Financial goals tracking

-## 👤 Author
+## Author

 **The Phong Vuong**

 - GitHub: [@thephong](https://github.com/tvuo0007)
 - Project: Monify Backend with Spring Boot 4.0 and MySQL 8.0+

-## 📧 Contact
+## Contact

 For any questions or suggestions, please reach out through GitHub issues or email.

 ---

 ⭐ If you find this project useful, please consider giving it a star!
-Project is not yet done...